+have d lesignees in place to accept calls outside of

+Il business hours.
+In designing this new

+n, the following items should be considered:

+Creation of a steering committee

+, i composed of state, county, and

-community stakeholders as well as T .
+community stakeholders as well as

 individuals with telephone experience.

-h a) Review of New York's and Colorado's
+b) Review of New York's and Colorado's

-L.

 statewide systems and outcomes to see if

 they have created greater quality in

 intake and screening leading to increased

 child safety.

-C r) Promotion of one 24/7 statewide child
+c)

 abuse reporting hotline with calls routed

 to the appropriate county or tribe.

-d d) Review for impact recording may have on
+d) Review for impact recording may have on

 a reporter's willingness to freely share

 critical information regarding a child and

 a family

-е e) Exploration of a "cloud" system for
+e) Exploration of a "cloud" system for

 interactive voice response, call data, call

 recording, and consideration for data

-6 practices implications.
+0 practices implications.

-Ť, Accommodations for callers who do not
+f) Accommodations for callers who do not

 speak English and accessibility for people

 who are deaf or have hearing

 impairments.

-g g) A public awareness campaign to promote
+A public awareness campaign to promote

-the statewide hotline and reporting of
+g) the statewide hotline and reporting of

 suspected child maltreatment.

-h n) Central record-keeping and tracking of
+b) Central record-keeping and tracking of

-both "reports" and "inquiries".
+1) both "reports" and "inquiries".

-i)
+i) Process by which counties can opt to

-have DHS or another county to receive
+') have DHS or another county to receive

 reports and inquiries on their behalf.

-j)

-all staff prior to taking reports and

-inquiries.

-k c) Consistency in information gathering.

-) Adequate staffing and resources for

-counties and the state to implement the